cybercampus-se/cybercampus-se.github.io/content/docs/thesis/open/25-01-hacking-smart-energy-gateways.md

 ## 6. Expected Outcomes

-- Comprehensive identification of vulnerabilities within the CheckWatt CM10.
+- Comprehensive identification of vulnerabilities within the Raspberry Pi Compute Module.
 - Demonstrated exploits highlighting potential security risks.
 - Detailed recommendations for improving the device's security.
 - Contribution to the broader field of IoT security research.